UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

 ---

 5. **Build the code**

 ```bash
 sudo npm run build:watch
 ```

+- takes longer on first run (~10 mins on a slow VM)
 - (Optional for development) Build using `$ npm run build` for a single run.
 The `watch` launches Webpack in watch mode and automatically re-runs whenever you change any marked files.
 For development, we recommended to leave this running in a background terminal.